esovm/the-little-schemer-4/law-and-commander.md

 Always change at least one argument while recurring.
 It must be changed closer to termination.
 The changing argument must be tested in the termination
 condition: when using `cdr`, test termination with `null?`.

+#### The fifth commandment

+When building a value with `+`, always use 0 for the value of the terminating line, for adding 0 does not change the value of an addition.

+When building a value with `*`, always use 1 for the value of the terminating line, for multiplying 1 does not change the value of a multiplication.

+When building a value with `cons`, always consider `()` for the value of the terminating line.